MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop-as0095-tablefieldsaccessmustnotdegrade.md

     }
 }
 ```
-Changing the `Access` level from `Internal` to `Public` on `MyTable` means that we are exposing the table for first time, so we cannot degrade the access level of the field since it has already indirectly been `Internal`.
+Changing the `Access` level from `Internal` to `Public` on `MyTable` means that we are exposing the table for first time, so we cannot reduce the access level of the field since it has already indirectly been `Internal`.

 ### Example 2: Changing the Access level from Local to Internal or vice versa